-Another useful source is the Weekly Compilation of Presidential Documents which has a list of nominations at the end of each issue.
-The Weekly Compilation is available on LexisNexis in the genfed, exec, and legis libraries as the presdc file and on Westlaw in wcpd.
+Another useful source is the Daily Compilation of Presidential Documents which has a list of nominations at the end of each issue.
+The Daily Compilation is available on LexisNexis in the genfed, exec, and legis libraries as the presdc file, on Lexis Advance in daily compilation and on Westlaw in presidential documents.

 An up-to-date list of current executive branch, not judicial, nominations is found in the CCH Congressional Index.

-Hearings and executive reports on nominees for the United States Supreme Court since 1916 are reprinted in the series The Supreme Court of the United States: Hearings and Reports on Successful and Unsuccessful Nominations of Supreme Court Justices.
+Hearings and executive reports on nominees for the United States Supreme Court since 1916 are reprinted in the series The Supreme Court of the United States: Hearings and Reports on Successful and Unsuccessful Nominations of Supreme Court Justices, which is available on HeinOnline.
 Supreme Court nomination hearings since 1971 are also on GPO Access.